SchuhBaum/MapOptions/ReadMe.md

 https://discord.gg/rainworld

 ### Contact
-If you have feedback, you can message me on Discord `@SchuhBaum#7246` or write an email to SchuhBaum71@gmail.com.
+If you have feedback, you can message me on Discord `@schuhbaum` or write an email to SchuhBaum71@gmail.com.

 ### License
 There are two licenses available - MIT and Unlicense.
 You can choose which one you want to use.